upalr/Python-camp/3. Importing Data in Python (Part 1)/README.md

 ```

-## Working with mixed datatypes (1)    Using[np.genfromtx()]
+## Example 3: Working with mixed datatypes (1)    Using[np.genfromtx()]

 Much of the time you will need to import datasets which have different datatypes in different columns; one column may contain strings and another floats, for example.
 The function np.loadtxt() will freak at this.
-There is another function, np.genfromtxt(), which can handle such structures.
+There is another function, **np.genfromtxt()**, which can handle such structures.
 If we pass dtype=None to it, it will figure out what types each column should be.

 Import 'titanic.csv' using the function np.genfromtxt() as follows: